The Rescue (Conrad novel): Plot summary

 Travers has been rescued and Mrs Travers has adopted native dress on board the Emma.
 Travers delivers an embittered and pompous lecture to his wife, criticising her behaviour.
 They argue about Lingard, about whom Travers is arrogant and snobbish.

 Travers and d'Alcacer have been released temporarily into Lingard's care.
 Mrs Travers has had further heart-to-heart conversations with Lingard, and is deeply impressed by his character and his personality.
 She too appears to be falling in love, but doesn't want to admit it to herself.
 She would like to share what she knows about Lingard with d'Alcacer, who she regards as a good friend – but she doesn't.

 The story backtracks to describe Lingard's arrival at Daman's stockade to negotiate the temporary release of Travers and d'Alcacer.
 The manoeuvre is successful because of Lingard's high prestige in the locality.

 On board the Emma Lingard and Mrs Travers exchange confidences about their earlier lives until they are joined by d'Alcacer, who has been observing their growing intimacy.
-After dinner d'Alcacer quizzes Mrs Travers about Lingard, who he calls 'the Man of Fate'.
+After dinner d'Alcacer quizzes Mrs Travers about Lingard, whom he calls 'the Man of Fate'.
 They wonder what will happen to them, and d'Alcacer guesses that Lingard will be heart-broken over Mrs Travers.
 He asks her to give him a sign if she thinks they are about to die.

 Lingard calls Mrs Travers into his room where they interrogate each other and verbally admit their mutual attraction.
 Lingard has received a letter from Carter saying that (with good intentions) he has attacked some of the natives from on board the Lightning – which automatically puts Lingard's plans into jeopardy.

 Lingard has despatched Jaffir to find Hassim and Immada, and Jaffir has suggested that the only solution to the problem will be to return the two prisoners to Daman.
 Lingard and Mrs Travers agree that this must be done quickly.
 She gives d'Alcacer the warning signal he has requested.

 d'Alcacer braces himself philosophically for what he thinks will be certain death, whilst realising that Mr Travers is ill with some sort of fever.
 When it is time for them to go, Travers claims that his wife is in the grip of some sort of fashionable craze, but it is he himself who is clearly delirious.
 After a heated departure from Mrs Travers, Lingard takes the two men on shore to deliver them up.